Eliogabalo: Performance history

 Eliogabalo received its world premiere on 27 November 1999, for the inauguration of the Teatro San Domenico in Crema, Italy, the city in which Cavalli was born.
 Roberto Solci conducted the instrumental ensemble I Concertanti with countertenor Antonio Giovannini as Eliogabalo and soprano Paola Cigna as Flavia Gemmira.
 It was the very young Giovannini's debut role.

 The opera was revived at Belgium's La Monnaie in May 2004 in a production by Vincent Boussard that was conducted by René Jacobs.
 Jacobs used a much larger orchestra than would have been employed in a Venetian theatre in 1668.
 It included two flutes, three trombones, two cornets, two violins, two violas, two violas da gamba and lirone, percussion, and continuo instruments including chamber organ, three harpsichords, dulcian, theorbo, harp, guitar, cello and double bass.
 According to John McCann, who reviewed the performance in the British magazine Opera: "Purists might complain, but the impact was certainly striking".

 Its North American premiere took place in 2007 in the Wheeler Opera House at the Aspen Music Festival in Aspen, Colorado.
 The nine-member period-instrument ensemble was conducted from the harpsichord by Cavalli scholar Jane Glover.
-The pre-professional cast included mezzo-soprano Cecelia Hall as Eliogabalo, soprano Arianna Wyatt as Flavia Gemmira, soprano Christin Wissman as Alessandro, soprano Hannah Celeste Nelson as Eritea, and tenor Alex Monsoori as Lenia.
+The pre-professional cast included mezzo-soprano Cecelia Hall as Eliogabalo, soprano Arianna Wyatt as Flavia Gemmira, soprano Christin Wissman as Alessandro, soprano Hannah Celeste Nelson as Eritea, tenor Alex Monsoori as Lenia and baritone Ted Huffman as Tiferne.

 Eliogabalo was given its UK premiere on 4 June 2009 by Grange Park Opera at The Grange.
 Christian Curnyn conducted players from the Early Opera Company, and mezzo-soprano Renata Pokupić sang Eliogabalo.